Signatures of infinite randomness in transport properties of disordered spin chains: Conclusions

 Even though the numerical results we showed are for $S=1/2$ and $S=1$ systems, the framework derived in this work can be readily implemented for generic SU(2) invariant spin-S chains in regions of the phase diagram in which the spin size does not grow at low energies.
 Based on our analytical results, we conclude that the RSPs of \emph{all} such chains are \emph{spin insulators.} We leave the case in which the spin sizes can also flow under the SDRG for future work.

 Although the SDRG procedure here was constructed explicitly for spin transport, the derivations of section~\ref{sec:Current-renormalization} can be readily generalized to other conserved quantities.
+In particular, the average conductivity was calculated in the metallic phase of the disordered metal-superconductor transition \cite{DelMaestro_PRL_2010}.
+Quite possibly, the same distinction between average and typical values applies to that case as well.
 We leave for future work the analysis of the behavior of other quantities, in particular, for the class of systems here considered, the energy current.
 An open question is whether the distributions of all conserved quantities broaden similarly to the spin conductivity or whether their flow is significantly distinct.